 Memory loss is a worrying or even frightening situation, but it doesn't necessarily mean that a person is suffering from dementia or Alzheimer's disease.
 There are many causes of memory loss, including following a diet that lacks essential nutrients and eating harmful foods.
-There are also some great ways to boost memory.
-One of these is eating a healthy diet containing specific foods and nutrients.
+One strategy that may boost memory is to eat a healthy diet containing specific foods and nutrients.

-Anyone that has noticeable memory loss should visit a doctor.
-Following a healthy diet and lifestyle can often be a big help in improving memory and in reducing memory loss, however.
-Nutritious foods, regular physical and mental exercise, getting sufficient sleep and avoiding unhealthy habits such as smoking and excessive alcohol consumption can all be beneficial.
+Anyone who has more than a very minor memory problem should visit a doctor.
+Eating suitable foods can often be a big help in dealing with a mild difficulty in remembering things, though in some cases it may not be the only treatment that's required.
+Getting regular physical and mental exercise as well as sufficient sleep and avoiding unhealthy habits such as smoking and excessive alcohol consumption can also be helpful for memory difficulties.

 A vitamin B12 deficiency can interfere with nerve function and cause confusion and memory loss that resemble Alzheimer’s disease.
 A person with serious memory loss should be under the care of a doctor, but the doctor may discover that the solution to the patient’s problem is to take vitamin B12 supplements.

 Older people (those over sixty years of age) are most likely to develop a low vitamin B12 level in their bodies.
 In order to be absorbed through the lining of the small intestine, vitamin B12 must first be separated from food.
 The stomach must be sufficiently acidic for this separation to happen.
 Older people may have low stomach acid, which hinders the extraction of the vitamin from food.
 Once the vitamin is removed from the food, it must bind with intrinsic factor, a substance made by the stomach lining, in order to be absorbed.
 Older people may not make enough intrinsic factor.